HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 Hypothyroidism, also called underactive thyroid, is a condition in which the thyroid gland does not produce enough hormones.
 Hypothyroidism can be caused by the autoimmune disorder Hashimoto thyroiditis, irradiation or surgical removal of the thyroid gland, and medications that reduce thyroid hormone levels.

-Anyone can develop hypothyroidism, but women and people ages 50 and above are at greater risk.
+Anyone can develop hypothyroidism, but people ages 50 years and above are at greater risk, and women are at higher risk than men.
 Only a small percentage of people have full-blown (overt) hypothyroidism.
 The prevalence of overt hypothyroidism in the general population varies between 0.3% and 3.7% in the United States.
 Many more people have mildly underactive thyroid glands (subclinical hypothyroidism).

 Symptoms of hypothyroidism include: